 Global HRIS + Global Payroll Systems

-There are only a few companies that can offer both the full suite of global HRIS tools and a fully-owned global payroll network too.
-The advantages for these companies are that they can truly serve as a one-stop-shop for all of your team's global needs including a global system of record, global payroll and global support.
-They can be a bit limited when it comes to global compliance, global PEO and contractor management, however.
+Only a few companies can offer the full suite of global HRIS tools and a fully-owned global payroll network.
+The advantages of these companies are that they can truly serve as a one-stop-shop for all of your team's global needs, including a global system of record, global payroll, and global support.
+They can be a bit limited when it comes to global compliance, global PEO, and contractor management, however.

-Overview: Ceridian Dayforce is a full suite HRIS system that can serve as a one-stop-shop for companies, covering everything from payroll, benefits and HR to recruiting, onboarding, performance and learning.
-Ceridian Dayforce is utilized by companies as small as 100 employees and as large as 100,000, but has developed a strong presence in the Mid-Enterprise.
-Ceridian is known for it's strengths around Payroll and Workforce Management.
+Overview: Ceridian Dayforce is a full-suite HRIS system that can be a one-stop-shop for companies, covering everything from payroll, benefits, and HR to recruiting, onboarding, performance, and learning.
+Ceridian Dayforce is utilized by companies as small as 100 employees and as hefty as 100,000 but has developed a strong presence in the Mid-Enterprise.
+Ceridian is known for its strengths in Payroll and Workforce Management.
 Ceridian has long been a top competitor to ADP in the payroll space, and in 2012, they acquired Dayforce, a leading Workforce Management platform.
-Since then, Dayforce has become their flagship offering and is a great solution for companies with complex payroll, time & attendance, scheduling and tax needs.
+Since then, Dayforce has become their flagship offering and is an excellent solution for companies with complex payroll, time & attendance, scheduling, and tax needs.

 Average Customer Size: 400-5,000 employees